 Additional terms and conditions are essential to understand before committing to any new financial products.
 Not all lenders are created equal when it comes to these two financing options, so it's especially important to compare the specific offerings between different companies when picking which is best for your particular needs.

 - HELOC: Individual terms and conditions for HELOCs will be set by individual lenders, although most do come with variable interest rates.
 For example, with a Home Equity Line of Credit from First Republic, there is no required annual review of the loan, so you can continue funding your projects without interruption.
-Also, there are no additional closing costs if the product is closed simultaneously with a First Republic mortgage.
 The first few years are also interest-only payments.
 Interest on a HELOC may also be tax-deductible, so borrowers should check with their tax advisor to learn more about those specific benefits.

 - Personal line of credit: Again, each lender will offer its own specific terms and conditions for a personal line of credit, but in general, most personal lines of credit tend to come with variable percentage rates.
-First Republic’s Personal Line of Credit, however, is available at a fixed APR (meaning the interest you pay will never go up over the life of the loan), and interest rates typically range from 2.25% to 3.50% with discounts.
+First Republic’s Personal Line of Credit, however, is available at a fixed APR (meaning the interest you pay will never go up over the life of the loan).
 They're also available in 7-, 10- or 15-year loan terms, with interest-only payments during the first two years.
 Borrowers do have the option to make payments on principal and interest in the first two years, if they wish; principal amounts repaid during the two-year draw period are available to be borrowed again.
 Loans are available in amounts up to $350,000.
-Finally, for First Republic’s Personal Line of Credit, there are no origination, maintenance and prepayment fees.
+Finally, for First Republic’s Personal Line of Credit, there are no origination and prepayment fees.

 Borrowers can see if a personal line of credit is right for them and calculate potential fixed interest rates by using a personal line of credit calculator.